Top 5 4th Quarter Trades of RA - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. REIT ETF has a price-earnings ratio of 26.60 and a price-book ratio of 2.45.
+In terms of valuation, Consumer Staples Select Sector SPDR has a price-earnings ratio of 25.11 and a price-book ratio of 5.45.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.